 - European Virtual Patients (eViP)

 - Melina+ (Medical Education Linked Arena) – a mEducator 3 project

-One other simple tip for finding relevant OpenLabyrinth cases is to simply include the word “openlabyrinth+” in your Google search e.g.
+If you are looking for a case about a specific topic, we have a simple tip for finding relevant OpenLabyrinth cases: include the word “openlabyrinth+” in your Google search e.g.

 openlabyrinth+ chest pain

 Adding the “+” sign emphasizes to Google that you really only want hits that include “openlabyrinth”.
-Because many OpenLabyrinth server admins have left their servers open to the search robots, you will get lots of additional case examples that way.
+Because many OpenLabyrinth server admins have left their servers open to the search robots, you will get some additional case examples that way.